streamlit/docs/content/develop/concepts/app-design/multithreading.md

 </Warning>

-In the following example page, a custom thread with `ScriptRunContext` attached can call `st.write` without a warning.
+In the following example, a custom thread with `ScriptRunContext` attached can call `st.write` without a warning.

 ```python
 import streamlit as st